 - 1. Employees must not abuse computer facilities available to them at College.
 The following conduct is a breach of discipline and may also be a criminal offence.
-This policy should be read in conjunction with the College's ePolicy. - 1.1 Accessing and/or distribution of pornographic or other offensive material via/from the internet. - 1.2 Computer hacking which is an offence contrary to Section 1 of the Computer Misuse Act - 1.3 Accessing and/or distributing material which promotes the activities of extremist organisations. - 2.
+This policy should be read in conjunction with the College's ePolicy.
+1.1 Accessing and/or distribution of pornographic or other offensive material via/from the interne - 1.1 Accessing and/or distribution of pornographic or other offensive material via/from the internet. - 1.2 Computer hacking which is an offence contrary to Section 1 of the Computer Misuse Act 1990. - 1.3 Accessing and/or distributing material which promotes the activities of extremist organisations. - 2.
 Employees must abide by the College's e-Policy which also deals with the appropriate use of social media.